 1. Does RSV affect older kids and babies the same way?

-Almost all children will have had exposure to RSV by the time they’re two years old.
-Children under two years of age are more likely to develop bronchiolitis, an infection of the lower respiratory tract.
+Almost all children will have had exposure to RSV by the time they’re 2 years old.
+Children under 2 are more likely to develop bronchiolitis, an infection of the lower respiratory tract.
 RSV is the most common cause of bronchiolitis, which is characterized by a crackly, wheezing sound in the lungs and large amounts of congestion and nasal secretions.
-RSV infections are typically less severe in children older than two and may cause a nasty cold.
+RSV infections are typically less severe in children older than 2 and may cause a nasty cold.

 2. Can RSV be treated with antibiotics?

-Because it is viral in nature, antibiotics will not help.
+Because it is viral in nature and antibiotics don’t work against viral illnesses, antibiotics will not help treat RSV.